Authors' Note:

 To access the most recent previous 'brief saga', back up to 'Clothes Moths' (holesome verse).

-Re Medical-Related Poems: Altogether, a hundred or so intriguing verses on medical/dental topics can now be found on various posts in collections, including:
+Re Medical-Related Poems: Altogether, more than a hundred intriguing verses on medical/dental topics can now be found on various posts in collections, including:

 Patients and their Maladies (parts #1, #2 and #3)